jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Just a preference, when not used to it, it may be overlooked, and "Find..." may not show the results expected.
+Just a preference, when not used to it, it may be overlooked, doing a Search through the code, may not show the results expected.

 ### Enters between Methods